edake1/ECE-4160-Dake.github.io/docs/lab7.md

 ```

 ### Kalman Filter Sanity Check

-With the Kalman filter implementation completed, I proceeded to validate its performance in Jupyter Notebook before deploying it on the robot.
-Importing TOF data collected across three trials, I conducted a rigorous evaluation.
-Plotting the measured TOF data alongside the filter's output against time allowed for a comprehensive assessment of its efficacy.
-The resulting visualizations provided clear evidence of the filter's ability to accurately estimate the system's state amidst noise and uncertainty.
+Upon completing the Kalman filter implementation, I proceeded to validate its performance within the controlled environment of Jupyter Notebook before deploying it onto the robot.
+This validation process involved importing time-of-flight (TOF) data collected across three trials and conducting a thorough evaluation.

+By plotting the measured TOF data alongside the filter's output against time, I conducted a rigorous assessment of its efficacy.
+These visualizations provided clear evidence of the filter's capability to accurately estimate the system's state even in the presence of noise and uncertainty.

+In the pursuit of refining the model's accuracy, I experimented with various sigma values to define the uncertainty of the system model (sigma_1 and sigma_2) and the uncertainty of sensor readings (sigma_3).
+Through iterative experimentation, I identified the sigma values that best modeled the system's state, ultimately settling on the following values: sigma_1 = 40, sigma_2 = 50, and sigma_3 = 1.
+These values were found to yield optimal performance and effectively capture the dynamics of the system.

 Below are the plots for each trial:

-Trial 1
+Trial 1: sigma_1 = 40, sigma_2 = 50, sigma_3 = 1

 <img width="600" alt="image" src="https://github.com/edake1/ECE-4160-Dake.github.io/assets/74028493/2547f1e5-851b-4ccf-9406-d9e1839faeb1">

-Trial 2
+Trial 2: sigma_1 = 40, sigma_2 = 50, sigma_3 = 1

 <img width="600" alt="image" src="https://github.com/edake1/ECE-4160-Dake.github.io/assets/74028493/16cc56df-a879-4d32-9331-bcafda3de294">

-Trial 3
+Trial 3: sigma_1 = 40, sigma_2 = 50, sigma_3 = 1

 <img width="600" alt="image" src="https://github.com/edake1/ECE-4160-Dake.github.io/assets/74028493/8a8ee827-8747-419b-8de1-2e655678df8a">